 Our products’ exceptional quality, durability and longevity take on added value in an environmental context.
 The longer they stay in service, the longer they stay out of landfills.
 And, as long as they’re in service, additional natural resources don’t have to be used to replace them.

 Smith System is a manufacturer of innovative products that make educational environments more healthy, comfortable and inspiring for students and educators.
 The spirit of innovation is not confined to our products, rather it extends to the thinking, processes and materials we use to design, manufacture and even ship them.
-The feeling at our Plano, Texas manufacturing facility is, we don’t just want to make the best school furniture, we want to make it the best way.
+The feeling at our Carrollton, Texas manufacturing facility is, we don’t just want to make the best school furniture, we want to make it the best way.

 Better function and comfort.